rackerlabs/docs-dedicated-networking/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 This setting allows the Node (all services on an IP address) to accept only new connections that match an existing persistence session.
 Use this feature to prevent new connections to a Node without affecting existing client connections on the same Node.

-To re-enable the Pool Member, see: `Enable Node After Maintenance`_.
+To re-enable the Node, see: `Enable Node After Maintenance`_.

 *Note: It is important to understand differences between* `Disable vs Offline`_.